Where everything's made with love

 How To Make Patty Cake Pie Crust

 All-purpose flour is best for this crust.
-You can use any neutral-flavored vegetable oil you like: canola, safflower, coconut, sunflower, or even olive oil.
+You can use any neutral-flavored vegetable oil you like: canola, safflower, sunflower, or even olive oil, but it will have a distinct flavor that's probably better suited to a savory pie like one with beef.

 If you like, you can use melted butter instead of the oil and have similar results.
 The crust will have a wonderful golden color and buttery flavor.
 It will no longer be vegan, but if that's not an issue, use butter!

 One of my favorite products to use in patty cake pie crust is Whirl Butter Flavored Oil.
-Currently, it's only available in gallon-sized jugs, but it has dozens of uses in frying, cooking, and baking.
-It has a very long shelf life, and you can use it instead of butter and save a lot of money.
+Currently, it's only available in gallon-sized jugs at a restaurant supplier, but it has dozens of uses in frying, cooking, and baking.
+(It makes the most amazing hash browns!)
+Whirl Butter has a very long shelf life, and you can use it instead of butter and save a lot of money.

 The advantage of oil in a pie crust is that the fat is a liquid, so it blends easily with flour and other ingredients.
-Salt adds flavor to the crust and complements sweet and savory fillings, and the small amount of powdered sugar enhances browning.
+Salt adds flavor to the crust and complements sweet and savory fillings, and a small amount of powdered sugar (optional) enhances browning.

 You Don't Need A Rolling Pin Just Your Fingers

 When this pie crust recipe first appeared, it was called Pat In Pan Oil Pie Crust.
 Later on, it became known as a no-roll pie crust.
+I call it patty cake pie crust because it's fun to say!
 Whatever the name, it's about as stress-free as any pie crust you'll ever make.
 In fact, I think it's one of the best-kept secrets in baking!

 Once you've mixed the ingredients, put the ball of patty cake pie dough into a pie plate, then press and pat it into place with your hands or the back of a spoon.
-Bring up the edges a bit and flute with your fingers, or crimp the edges with a fork.
+Bring the edges up a bit and flute them with your fingers.
+You do not have to worry about this pie crust getting tough when you handle it; it is different!
+It's more like Play-Doh than pie dough!
+This pie crust recipe is forgiving.

-When making a cream pie, prick the crust all over with a fork to avoid shrinking.
-I have had great results in blind baking patty cake pie crust without parchment paper, pie weights, or any other hullaballoo.
+When making a cream pie, prick the crust all over with a fork to prevent it from shrinking.
+I have had great results blind-baking patty cake pie crust without parchment paper, pie weights, or any other hullaballoo.
 The edges stand up nice and tall.

 Work about two tablespoons of sugar into the remaining dough.
 Then, tear that part of the dough into little pieces and arrange them on top of the filling.
 The pieces will bake together, crisp up, and form a streusel-like top crust.